ax-va/JavaScript-Crash-Course-Morgan-2024/README.md

 In addition to language syntax and code examples, the course is completed by the following projects:
 - the (Ping) Pong game without and with OOP
 - a song for Tanya
-- a visualization of the GitHub Search API
+- a visualization of the GitHub Search API responses

 ## Original code by Nick Morgan
 https://codepen.io/collection/ZMjYLO